 The Planning Board finds the change in land use does not make the Project Site incompatible with surrounding land uses or constitute a significant adverse impact.
-This use is consistent with neighboring residential uses rather than the existing institutional hospital use.
+This use is consistent with neighboring residential uses as compared to the existing institutional hospital use.